GregoryAshton/kookaburra/paper/paper.md

 Generalisations can be made by using the underlying python API and extending the set of flux models in `kookaburra.flux`.

+Once the flux model is defined, a stochastic sampling algorithm (accessed via bilby [@bilby:2019]) is used to fit the model to the data assuming a Gaussian likelihood (i.e. the flux is modelled as a sum of the deterministic model and a random Gaussian noise process).
+Exact details of the likelihood and extensions can be made in the `kookaburra.likelihood` module.

 # Null and Pulse models

 In analysing a set of data, we can estimate the probability of a null by